 Touristy adventures like hiking the Inca Trail to Machu Picchu can be pricey through nice tour companies, but you can also find treks through local hostel tour companies like Loki Hostel or Milhouse Hostel for much cheaper.
 For example, you can do the 5-day Salkantay Trey through Loki Hostel for only $249, as opposed to the average $500 is costs to complete the Inca Trail through a popular tour company.

 Another great experience to have in Peru is hiking Rainbow Mountain, a stunning natural phenomenon where towering mountain peaks are naturally striped with vibrant colors.
-Though local tour companies in Cusco, you can join a full day guided hike for only $30.
+Through local tour companies in Cusco, you can join a full day guided hike for only $30.

 Visit this vibrant Caribbean island to feel like you've stepped back into the 1950's.
-With a unique history of communism and a colorful culture full of aromatic Latin food, picturesque architecture and of course, Cuban cigars, there is no shortage of things to do in Cuba.
+With a unique history and a colorful culture full of aromatic Latin food, picturesque architecture and of course, Cuban cigars, there is no shortage of things to do in Cuba.

 Luckily, all these things can be enjoyed on a budget.
 Stay in an Airbnb or in a Casa Particular with a local family for about $20-$30 a night.
 This is a bit pricier than a hostel dorm room, but the authentic experience with locals is worth the extra cash.
 You can make up for this by eating street food for $1 per meal and buying cheap cocktails in a bar for $2-$3.